mindyng/mindyng.github.io/_posts/2024-07-13-Advanced-Language-Analysis.md

 1. Data Augmentation with LLM/Groq
 2. Sentiment/Emotion Classification using HuggingFace models, but fine-tuned on YouTube/Reddit data for greater prediction accuracy
 3. Groq prediction at scale.
 It is fast and free so limit on what it can take in is understandable.
 I will try to see if I can hit API differently, e.g. >100 rows at one time
-4. Named Entity Recognition (NER) for deeper analysis onnthings such as:
+4. Named Entity Recognition (NER) for deeper analysis on things such as:
 * Brand Monitoring:

 Track mentions of Apple, Samsung, and their products across various sources.